 Geometry.
-In order to form a multilayer textile package by combining the woven structures of fabrics layers described above, the result of the single layer equilibrium analysis has been saved as <dynain> file by using \INTERFACE SPRINGBACK DYNA3D.
+In order to form a multilayer textile package by combining the woven structures of fabrics layers described above, the result of the single layer equilibrium analysis has been saved as <dynain> file by \INTERFACE SPRINGBACK DYNA3D.
 The <dynain> information is multiplicated the number of times equal to the number of layers in a package.
-The ends of yarns are made longer, so that they stick out of the fabrics.
-They are used in order to obtain the necessary fixation stiffness along the fringe of the investigated model of the rectangular fabric piece.
-The idea is to have the boundary condition of the small piece of fabrics fixed at the fringe similar to that as in a real fabric package when the extent of fabric is much larger.
-Here we employ the following characteristics of the varn ends: the length equals 15% of the linear dimension of the fabric and stiffness modulus 9Gpa comprises 1/10 of the yarn stiffness.
-The density value is artificially selected to be 144kg/m in order to have the same wave propagation speed as in the main body of the yarn.
+The ends of yarns are made longer and stick out of the fabrics.
+They are used in order to obtain the necessary fixation stiffness along the fringe of the investigated model of the rectangular fabrics piece.
+The idea is to have the boundary condition of the small fabrics piece fixed at the fringe similar to that as in a real fabrics package when the extent of fabrics is much larger.
+Here we employ the following characteristics of the yarn ends: the length equals 15% of the linear dimension of the fabrics and stiffness modulus 9Gpa makes 1/10 of the yarn stiffness.
+The density value is artificially selected to be 144kg/m in order to have the same wave propagation speed as in the main body of the